openshift/lightspeed-service/CONTRIBUTING.md

 make install-deps-test

 # code formatting
-# (this is also run automaticall as part of pre-commit hook)
+# (this is also run automatically as part of pre-commit hook)
 make format

 # code style and docstring style
-# (this is also run automaticall as part of pre-commit hook)
+# (this is also run automatically as part of pre-commit hook)
 make verify

 ```

 Happy hacking!

+### Pre-commit hook settings

+It is possible to run formatters and linters automatically for all commits.
+You just need
+to copy file `hooks/pre-commit` into subdirectory `.git/hooks/`.
+It must be done manually
+because the copied file is an executable script (so from GIT point of view it is unsafe
+to enable it automatically).

 ## Updating Dependencies